 - □ Simplified analytic functions.
 Perform calculations using multiple rows in the internal matrix.
 For details, see Simplified Analytic Functions on page 28. - □ Simplified character functions.
 Character functions with streamlined parameter lists and no output arguments, similar to those used by SQL functions.
-For details, see Simplified Character Functions on page 28. - ❑ Character functions.
+For details, see Simplified Character Functions on page 29. - ❑ Character functions.
 Manipulate alphanumeric fields or character strings.
-For details, see Character Functions on page 30. - □ Variable length character functions.
+For details, see Character Functions on page 31. - ❑ Variable length character functions.
 Manipulate AnV fields or character strings.
-For details, see Variable Length Character Functions on page 33. - ❑ Character functions for DBCS code pages.
+For details, see Variable Length Character Functions on page 34. - ❑ Character functions for DBCS code pages.
 Manipulate alphanumeric fields or character strings on DBCS code pages.
-For details, see Character Functions for DBCS Code Pages on page 34. - Maintain-specific character functions.
+For details, see Character Functions for DBCS Code Pages on page 35. - Maintain-specific character functions.
 Manipulate alphanumeric fields or character strings.
 These functions are available only in Maintain Data.
-For details, see Maintain-specific Character Functions on page 35. - □ Data source and decoding functions.
+For details, see Maintain-specific Character Functions on page 36. - ❑ Data source and decoding functions.
 Search for or retrieve data source records or values, and assign values.
-For details, see Data Source and Decoding Functions on page 36.
+For details, see Data Source and Decoding Functions on page 37.

 - □ Simplified date and date-time functions.
 Date and date-time functions with streamlined parameter lists and no output arguments, similar to those used by SQL functions.
-For details, see Simplified Date and Date-Time Functions on page 37. - Date functions.
+For details, see Simplified Date and Date-Time Functions on page 39. - Date functions.
 Manipulate dates.
-For details, see Date Functions on page 38. - Date-time functions.
+For details, see Date Functions on page 39. - Date-time functions.
 Manipulate date-time values.
-For details, see Date-Time Functions on page 41. - ❑ Maintain-specific date and time functions.
+For details, see Date-Time Functions on page 42. - ❑ Maintain-specific date and time functions.
 Manipulate dates and times.
 These functions are available only in Maintain Data.
-For details, see Maintain-specific Date and Time Functions on page 43. - □ Simplified conversion functions.
+For details, see Maintain-specific Date and Time Functions on page 44. - □ Simplified conversion functions.
 Convert fields from one format to another using streamlined parameter lists.
-For details, see Simplified Conversion Functions on page 44. - □ Format conversion functions.
+For details, see Simplified Conversion Functions on page 46. - □ Format conversion functions.
 Convert fields from one format to another.
-For details, see Format Conversion Functions on page 45. - Maintain-specific Light Update Support functions.
+For details, see Format Conversion Functions on page 46. - Maintain-specific Light Update Support functions.
 Retrieve WebFOCUS variable or parameter data implicitly from within a Maintain procedure.
 These functions are available only in Maintain Data.
-For details, see Maintain-specific Light Update Support Functions on page 46. - □ Simplified numeric functions.
+For details, see Maintain-specific Light Update Support Functions on page 48. - □ Simplified numeric functions.
 Perform calculations on numeric constants and fields using streamlined parameter lists.
-For details, see Simplified Numeric Functions on page 46. - Numeric functions.
+For details, see Simplified Numeric Functions on page 48. - Numeric functions.
 Perform calculations on numeric constants and fields.
-For details, see Numeric Functions on page 47. - Maintain-specific Script functions.
+For details, see Numeric Functions on page 48. - Maintain-specific Script functions.
 Integrate JavaScript and VBScripts into your Maintain Data application and perform client-side execution without returning to the WebFOCUS Server.
 These functions are available only in Maintain Data.
-For details, see Maintainspecific Script Functions on page 49. - □ Simplified statistical functions.
+For details, see Maintainspecific Script Functions on page 51. - □ Simplified statistical functions.
 Perform statistical calculations.
-For details, see Simplified Statistical Functions on page 49. - □ Simplified system functions.
+For details, see Simplified Statistical Functions on page 51. - ❑ Statistical Python Functions.
+Run Python scripts that perform classification and regression.
+For details, see Statistical Python Functions on page 51. - □ Simplified system functions.
 Call the operating system to obtain information about the operating environment or to use a system service, using streamlined parameter lists.
-For details, see Simplified System Functions on page 50. - System functions.
+For details, see Simplified System Functions on page 52.

+System functions.
 Call the operating system to obtain information about the operating environment or to use a system service.
-For details, see System Functions on page 50.
+For details, see System Functions on page 52.

-□ Simplified Geography Functions.
+Simplified Geography Functions.
 Perform location-based calculations and retrieve geocoded points for various types of location data.
-For details, see Simplified Geography Functions on page 52
+For details, see Simplified Geography Functions on page 54